cabarius/ToyBox/ToyBox/README.txt

     Sandal says `Enchantment`!
         Sandal comes through an interplaner portal from Thedas (Dragon Age) and has blessed ye brace crusaders with the power of item Enchantment
-        This is a powerful yet easy to use enchantment editor available in a new top level tab called 'Enchantment' Updated item rarity to account for added enchantments either by Sandal or other sources Added pagination to Search 'n Pick so now you can go page by page or slide through more than 1000 search results Added experimental Show Tree in Party Editor > Char > Facts
+        This is a powerful yet easy to use enchantment editor available in a new top level tab called 'Enchantment' Special thanks to Truinto for delivering the base code and Narria for polishing the UI Updated item rarity to account for added enchantments either by Sandal or other sources Added pagination to Search 'n Pick so now you can go page by page or slide through more than 1000 search results Added experimental Show Tree in Party Editor > Char > Facts